Northern river reversal

 The layout of one of the main proposed water transfer routes (via a Yenisei–Ob canal, down the Ob, up the Irtysh and Ishim, and then via a canal to the Aral Sea basin).
 The plan would involve other canals (not shown) to take the water further south.

-The Northern river reversal or Siberian river reversal was an ambitious project to divert the flow of the Northern rivers in the Soviet Union, which "uselessly" drain into the Arctic Ocean, southwards towards the populated agricultural areas of Central Asia, which lack water.
+The Northern river reversal or Siberian river reversal was a large-scale project to divert the flow of the Northern rivers in the Soviet Union, which "uselessly" drain into the Arctic Ocean, southwards towards the populated agricultural areas of Central Asia, which lack water.

 Research and planning work on the project started in the 1930s and was carried out on a large scale in the 1960s through the early 1980s.
 The controversial project was abandoned in 1986, primarily for environmental reasons, without much actual construction work ever done.
+Since the 21st century, interest resurfaced for a potential resumption of the project.